 - Is the product refurbished?
 Does it contain genuine parts?
 Have a closer look if possible.
 This makes a significant difference for your warranty and what to expect from such a product.

 Shopping while on holiday

-If you buy branded products while on holiday, either abroad or in your own strictcountry, it is important that you try to verify the authenticity of the product.
+If you buy branded products while on holiday, either abroad or in your own country, it is important that you try to verify the authenticity of the product.
 And keep in mind – as general rule, counterfeit products are illegal.

 A counterfeit copy is usually cheap but can end up costing you a lot more in the long run.
 In many countries, the laws against counterfeit products are harsh.
 In some countries, you may be required to pay a fine for purchasing a counterfeit item.
-In some European countries, you can be fined up to 10,000 euro, not only if you purchase a counterfeit product, but also if you bring it in to the country.
+In some European countries, you can be fined up to 10,000 euro, not only if you purchase a counterfeit product, but also if you import it in to the country.
 The rules and laws governing counterfeit products vary within the EU.

-How to recognise counterfeit products upon inspection
+How to recognize counterfeit products upon inspection

 - Check the lining and pockets.
 The inside should be made with the same care as the outside.
 Counterfeiters usually work from photographs, and often lack a good picture of the inside of the item.